Everyone loves a free check. Seeing Uncle Sam drop money into your bank account last year likely stoked your patriotic spirit.

 “Combined income” is defined as the sum of:

 - Your adjusted gross income (AGI)

 - Any nontaxable interest (such as from municipal bonds)

 - One-half of your Social Security benefits

-So, the question remains: Will those stimulus payments push your combined income high enough that Uncle Sam soon will come knocking on your door?
+So, the question remains: Will that third stimulus payment — which is worth $1,400 per eligible person — push your combined income high enough that Uncle Sam soon will come knocking on your door?

 Thankfully, the answer is “no.” Technically, the stimulus payments are not a form of combined income — or any other kind of income.

 Instead, they are considered to be advance payments of tax credits.
-Specifically, the stimulus money is an advance payment of what is known as a recovery rebate credit.
-So, they have no impact on whether you pay taxes on Social Security.
+Specifically, the stimulus money is an advance payment of what is known as the recovery rebate credit.
+So, it has no impact on whether you owe taxes on Social Security benefits.

-If you didn’t get a stimulus check from the first or second round of payments and were eligible for one, you can claim the recovery rebate credit when you file your 2020 income tax return, which is due May 17.
-We detail this process in “5 Changes to Your Federal Tax Return Form in 2021.”
+If you didn’t get a stimulus check from the third round of payments last year and were eligible for one, you can claim the recovery rebate credit when you file your 2021 income tax return, which is due April 18 (or April 19 if you live in Maine or Massachusetts).